-The nation needs to strategically test millions of Americans every day this fall and winter to get the pandemic under control and keep communities and economies open.
+The nation needs to strategically test millions of Americans every day this spring to get the pandemic under control and keep communities and economies open.
 Thanks to the arrival of millions of rapid point-of-care tests and other new types of tests, cities and states can finally act on this urgent need.
 They can expand the scope of who they are testing and screen more broadly for the virus among people who work in critical settings, such as first responders, restaurant workers and teachers and their students.

 To effectively screen for the virus, however, we need to ensure that Americans know why, when and where they should get tested, and we need to generate broad interest and participation in testing.
 The COVID-19 Testing Toolkit allows public health departments and community organizations around the nation to do so by engaging communities in conversations about testing in new and creative ways.